JobService/job-service/docs/pages/en-us/Job-Types.md

 - required: true
 - type: string

 An embedded script which is executed to construct the `taskData` part of the `task` object.
-The script language is JSLT (version 0.1.8); language reference can be found here:
+The script language is JSLT (version 0.1.8), configured to preserve all output values.
+Language reference can be found here:

 - https://github.com/schibsted/jslt/blob/0.1.8/tutorial.md
 - https://github.com/schibsted/jslt/blob/0.1.8/functions.md